GuardianUI/documentation/end-to-end-testing/writing-your-first-e2e-test.md

-### Phase 1: Forked Network Initialization
+## Phase 1: Forked Network Initialization

-In order to be able to set network state and perform network interactions with expending real tokens, every test that plans to interact with a live network needs to begin by initializing a forked network.
+In order to set network state and perform network interactions without expending real tokens, every test that plans to interact with a live network needs to begin by initializing a forked network.

 <pre class="language-typescript"><code class="lang-typescript">import { test } from "@guardianui/test";